kyauy/ClinFly/README.md

 ```
 Report_id_X   Doe  John  Example.pdf
 ```
+You'll need poppler installed in your os to use OCR on pdf file (https://pdf2image.readthedocs.io/en/latest/installation.html)

 Outputs will be placed in the `results` folder according to the file extension, using first three columns in filename.
 - The deidentify report will be generated and placed in the `results/Reports` folder.